rwols/Clara/README.md

 # Clara
 Semantic C++ code completion for Sublime Text 3

-# Build Notes for Ubuntu
+# Build Notes for Ubuntu / OSX

 * Make sure you have at least Python 3.3
-* Make sure you have Boost.Python configured for at least Python 3.3
+* Make sure you have CMake.
 * Clone LLVM and Clang with SVN.
 * `$ cd /path/to/llvm`
 * `$ pushd tools/clang/tools`